 A sundial is a device from which time can be read using the position of the Sun, or more precisely using its hour angle, or sometimes its altitude.
-Known since the most ancient times, it spread from the renaissance to the 19th century and then slowly became obsolete, due to the growing success of horology.
+Known since the most ancient times in its most simple form, it spread from the renaissance to the 19th century and then slowly became obsolete, due to the growing success of horology.
 People started to be interested again by sundials after the 1980s and the subject is very popular today.